NicolasMeseguer/pcgcn/README.md

 ## Graphlaxy requirements

+Graphlaxy is a tool used to create synthetic graph datasets with an even distribution over a set of metrics (or projection) using 'Nash Bargain Scheme' optimization.

 At this point (if executed the `requirements.py`), and you want to install Graphlaxy you should be able to do so without any problem.
 I encourage strongly to have a look at the README of Graphlaxy repository (https://github.com/BNN-UPC/graphlaxy/blob/master/README.md).

 4. Install the requirements for Graphlaxy